Daan-Hoogland/GuildTools/README.md

 ### Env variables
 #### SPRING_DATASOURCE_URL
 Sets the datasource target for the application.
-Format: `postgresql:5432/guild_tools`
+Default: `localhost:5432/guild_tools`
 #### SPRING_DATASOURCE_USERNAME
-Sets the datasource username
+Sets the datasource username.
+Default: `postgres`
 #### SPRING_DATASOURCE_PASSWORD
 Sets the datasource password
 #### PREFIX
 Sets the prefix used for the application.
-Default `!`
+Default: `!`
 #### TOKENS_DISCORD
 Sets the secret Discord token for the bot.
 #### TOKENS_OWNER